MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordBuilder.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-cpc|double|The maximum CPC bid to apply to the keyword.
+cpc|double|The CPC bid to apply to the keyword.
+The account's currency determines the minimum and maximum bid values.
+For more information, see [Bid and budget currencies](/bingads/guides/currencies#bidandbudget).

 ### Returns
 |Type|Description|